-The purpose of the Foundation is to receive and maintain gifts of money and property and to distribute money and property to the Kane Regional Centers or for charitable, scientific and educational activities related to the Regional Centers.
-The John J. Kane Foundation was created to raise private funds to help enhance the quality of life of residents of the Regional Centers and their families.
-Examples of the activities and events that are made possible by the Kane Foundation are Adult Education Classes, Cultural and Sporting Events, Holiday Parties and Events, Museums and Shows, the Santa Angel Fund and Pet Therapy.
+The purpose of the Foundation is to receive and maintain gifts of money and property and to distribute money and property to the Kane Community Living Centers or for charitable, scientific and educational activities.
+Examples of the activities and events that are made possible by the Kane Foundation are adult education classes, cultural and sporting events, holiday parties and events, museums and shows, the Santa Angel Fund and pet therapy.

-All donations to the Foundation are used to benefit the Kane Regional Centers and residents.
+All donations to the Foundation are used to benefit the residents and families of the Kane Community Living Centers.
 Personalized gifts are also welcome, as are donations of property or personal belongings.
 All gifts are tax-deductible to the extent allowable by law.

-A Review of the Methods Used in the Implementation of each Agency's Functions and an Analysis of Alternative Methods that May be Employed to Achieve the Agency's Legal Mandates
+A Review of the Methods Used in the Implementation of each Agency's Functions and an Analysis of Alternative Methods that

+May be Employed to Achieve the Agency's Legal Mandates